Sairyss/domain-driven-hexagon/README.md

 - This project uses custom implementation for publishing Domain Events.
 The reason for not using [Node Event Emitter](https://nodejs.org/api/events.html) or packages that offer an event bus (like [NestJS CQRS](https://docs.nestjs.com/recipes/cqrs)) is that they don't offer an option to `await` for all events to finish, which is useful when making all events a part of a transaction.
 Inside a single process either all changes done by events should be saved, or none of them in case if one of the events fails.

-- Transactions are not required for some operations (for example queries or operations that don't cause any side-effects in other aggregates) so you may skip using a unit of work in those cases.
+- Transactions are not required for some operations (for example queries or operations that don't cause any side effects in other aggregates) so you may skip using a unit of work in those cases.

 - When using only events for complex workflows with a lot of steps, it will be hard to track everything that is happening across the application.
 One event may trigger another one, then another one, and so on.
 To track the entire workflow you'll have to go multiple places and search for an event handler for each step, which is hard to maintain.
 In this case, using a service/orchestrator/mediator might be a preferred approach compared to only using events since you will have an entire workflow in one place.
 This might create some coupling, but is easier to maintain.
 Don't rely on events only, pick the right tool for the job.